 Let’s create a new dashboard to show you what I mean by that.

-You can add three types of social media metrics to Google Data Studio:
+You can add three types of social media metrics to Looker Studio:

 - Post level metrics

 All these metrics are available for: Facebook, Instagram, Twitter, LinkedIn.

 So I added more charts (Scorecard, Pie Charts) to have a better look at my social media data, and I also wanted to play with the edit options.

 Of course, you can again change the theme, colors, and so on.
 Create the design that you want.